library(tensorflow)

 )

-optimizer <- keras$optimizers$RMSprop(learning_rate = lr_schedule)
+<- keras$optimizers$RMSprop(learning_rate = lr_schedule) optimizer

 Several built-in schedules are available: learning_rate_schedule_cosine_decay, learning_rate_schedule_cosine_decay_restarts, learning_rate_schedule_exponential_decay, learning_rate_schedule_inverse_time_decay, learning_rate_schedule_piecewise_constant_decay, learning_rate_schedule_polynomial_decay